-Anthony J. Campanelli
+Michael A. Cantor, Esq.

 L. Scott Frantz, Chairman

-Robert J. Kane
+Laura T. Grondin

 Dennis Hrabchak

-Steve Maloney
+Jeffrey Konspore

 Richard T. Mulready, Vice Chairman

-Scott H. Smith
+Jack Orchulli

-In addition to the Board members listed above, Richmond W. Glover served on the Board during the audit period.
+In addition to the Board members listed above, Anthony J. Campanelli, Robert J. Kane, Steve Maloney and Scott H. Smith served on the Board during the audit period.

 The chief executive officer (Executive Director) of the Authority is appointed by the Board.
 Antonio Roberto served in that capacity throughout the audit period.
-Arthur H. Diedrick served as President of the CDA, a paid position during the audit period.
-Mr. Diedrick left his position with the CDA, effective August 1, 2004.
+Arthur H. Diedrick served as President of the CDA, a paid position until his resignation effective August 1, 2004.
 Ms. Marie O'Brien currently serves as the President of the Connecticut Development Authority.